lbraby/Bacon/README.md

     unzip person_data.zip
     cd ../
     ```
-4. Build `movie`, `person`, and `cast_and_crew` tables
+3. Build `movie`, `person`, and `cast_and_crew` tables
     ```
     source buildmoviedb.sh
     ```
-    - assumes you have a sqlplus user set up with username 'guest' and password 'guest'
+    - buildmoviedb.sh assumes that there exists a sqlplus user with username 'guest' and password 'guest'.